easyscience/core/PARAMETER_DEPENDENCY_SERIALIZATION.md

 ## Overview

 Parameters with dependencies can now be serialized to dictionaries (and JSON) while preserving their dependency relationships.
-After deserialization, the dependencies are automatically reconstructed using the `dependency_id` attribute to match parameters, with `unique_name` attribute being used as a fallback.
+After deserialization, the dependencies are automatically reconstructed using the `serializer_id` attribute to match parameters, with `unique_name` attribute being used as a fallback.

 ## Key Features

 - **Automatic dependency serialization**: Dependency expressions and maps are automatically saved during serialization
-- **Reliable dependency resolution**: Dependencies are resolved using stable `dependency_id` attributes with `unique_name` as fallback after deserialization
+- **Reliable dependency resolution**: Dependencies are resolved using stable `serializer_id` attributes with `unique_name` as fallback after deserialization
 - **Order-independent loading**: Parameters can be loaded in any order thanks to the reliable ID system
 - **Bulk dependency resolution**: Utility functions help resolve all dependencies at once
 - **JSON compatibility**: Full support for JSON serialization/deserialization